MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 | 2024-01-00 13:00   | 273.15 | 6.22 | 60.54 | 652.42 | 1.00 | 0.32 |
 | 2024-01-00 14:00   | 274.56 | 8.71 | 66.22 | 672.18 | 0.00 | 0.12 |

-The '*create_METEO.py*' utility program can then convert it into NetCDF format, if required.
+The '*create_meteo_netcdf.py*' utility program can then convert it into NetCDF format.

 ```python
 cd utilities/create_METEO/